NickVonImhof/custom-enchants/README.md

     - Max lvl: 10
     - Increases the size, speed, jump strength, interaction range, and many other attributes for the player.
 Higher levels increase the strength of this effect.

-- #### Reducing
+- #### Diminishing
     - Max lvl: 3
-    - Decreases the size (greatly), speed, and interaction range of the player.
+    - Decreases the size (greatly), speed (slightly), and interaction range of the player.
 Higher levels increase the strength of this effect.

 ### Boots Enchantments